Who Should Take an eDiscovery Course?

 Do You Offer eDiscovery Certifications?

 Yes!
-We offer Basic, Advanced and Master eDiscovery Certificates.
+We offer Basic eDiscovery Specialist, Advanced eDiscovery Specialist, Eight Phases of Pretrial eDiscovery Specialist and Master of eDiscovery Certificates.

 How Much Time Will it Take for the Different Courses?